Royal Institution: Faraday Museum

-In 1973 the Royal Institution opened the Faraday Museum, a museum dedicated to Michael Faraday.
+Though the Royal Institution has had a museum since its founding, in 1973 the Royal Institution officially opened the Faraday Museum, a museum dedicated to Michael Faraday.
 It is in the main building in Albemarle Street and is open to the public during weekday office hours.
 The highlight of the exhibition is Faraday's original 1850s laboratory (not a reconstruction as often cited).
 Opposite this lab is the current state-of-the-art nanotechnology lab.
 Other exhibits include the discoveries, people and activities of the Royal Institution.